Rocket engine: Principle of operation

 Simplified diagram of a liquid-fuel rocket:

 Simplified diagram of a solid-fuel rocket:

-Rocket engines produce thrust by the expulsion of an exhaust fluid that has been accelerated to high speed through a propelling nozzle.
-The fluid is usually a gas created by high pressure (10 to 300 bar) combustion of solid or liquid propellants, consisting of fuel and oxidiser components, within a combustion chamber.
-As the gases expand through the nozzle, they are accelerated to very high (supersonic) speed, and the reaction to this pushes the vehicle (rocket) in the opposite direction.
-Combustion is most frequently used for practical rockets, as the laws of thermodynamics (more specifically Carnot's theorem) dictate that high temperatures and pressures are desirable for the best thermal efficiency.
-Nuclear thermal rockets are capable of higher efficiencies, but have low thrust, thanks to the low mass of the propellants used, and also have environmental problems which preclude their routine use in the Earth's atmosphere and cislunar space.
+Rocket engines produce thrust by the expulsion of gas that has been accelerated to high speed through a nozzle.
+The fluid is usually a gas created by high pressure (10 to 300 bar) combustion of solid or liquid propellants, consisting of fuel and oxidizer components, within a combustion chamber.
+As the gases expand through the nozzle, they are accelerated to supersonic speed, and by Newton's third law generates thrust opposite to the direction of the gas.
+Combustion is most frequently used for bi propellant and solid rockets, as the laws of thermodynamics (more specifically Carnot's theorem) dictate that high temperatures and pressures are desirable for the best thermal efficiency.

-For model rocketry, an available alternative to combustion is a water rocket pressurized by compressed air, carbon dioxide, nitrogen, or any other readily available, inert gas.

 Propellant

-Rocket propellant is mass that is stored, usually in some form of tank, or within the combustion chamber itself, prior to being ejected from a rocket engine in the form of a fluid jet to produce thrust.
+Rocket propellant is mass that is stored, usually in some form of tank or near the combustion chamber (for solid rocket boosters), prior to being ejected from the nozzle.

 Chemical rocket propellants are the most commonly used.
 These undergo exothermic chemical reactions producing a hot jet of gas for propulsion.
 Alternatively, a chemically inert reaction mass can be heated by a high-energy power source through a heat exchanger in lieu of a combustion chamber.

-Solid rocket propellants are prepared in a mixture of fuel and oxidising components called grain, and the propellant storage casing effectively becomes the combustion chamber.
+Solid rocket propellants are prepared in a mixture of fuel and oxidizing components called grain, and the propellant storage casing effectively becomes the combustion chamber.